Augustus F. Fechteler: Naval service

-Duty as navigator of Iowa, from 16 August 1901, until she was decommissioned on 16 July 1903, was followed by inspection duty, for the Bureaus of Ordnance and Engineering, at the Union Iron Works, San Francisco, until 2 March 1904.
-He then returned to the Office of Naval Intelligence, Navy Department, where he served during the year following.
+Duty as navigator of Iowa, from 16 August 1901, until she was decommissioned on 16 July 1903, was followed by inspection duty for the Bureaus of Ordnance and Engineering at the Union Iron Works, San Francisco, until 2 March 1904.
+He then returned to the Office of Naval Intelligence, Navy Department, where he served during the following year.
 In May 1905, he went to New York to inspect Dubuque, and commanded her from her commissioning until 22 December 1906.